Smart-Chain-git/certification/frontend/jsclient/src/documentation/Resources.md

 |Construction permit|Present a document whose authenticity can be verified by all stakeholders
 |Photography|Generate proof of anteriority (timestamped and signed) to defend intellectual property on a photo to be published

+## Tezos Digisign : an open source project

+This project has been developed by a CORE TEAM of skilled collaborators of the SWORD GROUP ([www.Sword-Group.com](http://www.Sword-Group.com)) and Blockchain EZ ([www.Blockchain-ez.com](http://www.Blockchain-ez.com)) companies, with the support of Nomadic Labs ([www.nomadic-labs.com](http://www.nomadic-labs.com)) and the Tezos Foundation ([www.tezos.foundation](http://www.tezos.foundation))

+None of these companies are responsible for the usage made by third parties of the Tezos DigiSign project.
+Sword Group, Blockchain EZ, Nomadic Labs and Tezos Foundation are brands that cannot be used without the written approval of the said organizations.

+If you want to be part of this CORE TEAM, please contact us (TEZOSDIGISIGN@sword-group.com).

+Tezos DigiSign is an Open Source project complying with the definition given by the Open Source Initiative, as in its 1.9 version ([https://opensource.org/docs/osd](https://opensource.org/docs/osd)).

+However, any organization using Tezos DigiSign must:
+* Declare its usage to TEZOSDIGISIGN@sword-group.com
+* Accept its name to be communicated as a user of the solution for communication purposes by the core development team
+  * If  this is legally complicated for  your organization, details can be discussed : TEZOSDIGISIGN@sword-group.com
+* Include in your own software solution / website using Tezos DigiSign and its related documentation a reference to this gitlab page

+If you like it, use it and modify it, we would be thankful if you could provide to the community any improvement you make to the solution.

+If you need help for implementing the solution, or possibly customizing it, please contact the CORE TEAM (TEZOSDIGISIGN@sword-group.com).